71007/Cplusplus/README.md

 I'm new here and also new to C++.

-So, as beginner I will have some smaller projects with calculations and all other easy stuff.
+So, as beginner I got easier projects.